Corbin Carroll Preview, Player Props: Diamondbacks vs. Padres

 Corbin Carroll At The Plate

-- Carroll has an RBI in 40 of 116 games this year, with multiple RBI in 15 of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 34.2% of his games this season, Carroll has had at least one RBI.
+He's picked up more than one in 12.8% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.